Does Your Launch Need To Be So Stressful?

 It doesn’t mean you’re better or smarter than anyone.

-It’s just you, having the guts to get your stuff out to the world, with the your best efforts put out there first.
+It’s just you, having the guts to get your stuff out to the world, with your best efforts put out there first.

 That’s why you can take a deep breath and dive in if it’s your first one and get ready to learn.